toozler/noaa_nclimgrid_r/README.md

 anomalies:

-  - `plot_nclimgrid()` Creates a monthly faceted plot of measurement (either monthly or normals) or anomaly plots
+  - `plot_nclimgrid()` Creates a monthly faceted plot of measurement (either monthly or normals) or anomaly
   - `plot_nclimgrid_histogram()` Creates a histogram (if evaluating one dataset) or mirrored histogram (if comparing two datasets)